Zabrane/qlnd/doc/LightningTickerplants.md

 channel participants.

-# Creating a Lightning enabled tickerplant
+# Creating a Lightning-enabled tickerplant

-To demonstrate how Lightning payments could be integrated into kdb+ based applications, below is an example which modifies a vanilla tickerplant, an application most kdb+ developers are familar with.
+To demonstrate how Lightning payments could be integrated into kdb+ based applications, below is an example which modifies a vanilla tickerplant, an application most kdb+ developers are familiar with.

-kdb+ tickerplants are high-performance processes designed for the consumption of real-time streaming data, and the publishing of that data to multiple downstream subscribers.
+kdb+ tickerplants are high-performance processes designed for the consumption of real-time streaming data and the publishing of that data to multiple downstream subscribers.
 Tickerplants operate within a pub/sub messaging model where subscriber processes request data from the tickerplant on a per topic basis and receive all messages relating to that topic, enabling event-driven architectures.